United Irrigation District

 Irrigation Management Branch for your Crops.

-Alberta Irrigation Projects Association has created a new website, "Thanks to irrigation".
 To view site "click" image above.

 To view site "click" the image above.